hapijs/hapi/docs/Reference.md

 - `method` - the HTTP method in lower case.
 - `path` - the route path.

+Note that if the server has not been started and multiple connections use port `0`, the table items will override each other and will produce an incomplete result.

 ```js
 var Hapi = require('hapi');
 var server = new Hapi.Server();